Hardik-anavadiya/Adhoc-Insights-Using-Python-For-Hospitality-Domain/README.md

 ## 🔗 View the Jupyter Notebook

-📘 `Adhoc Insight Using Python.ipynb` – A step-by-step walkthrough of data import, exploration, and visualization.
+📘📘 [`Adhoc Insight Using Python.ipynb`](Adhoc%20Insight%20Using%20Python.ipynb) – A step-by-step walkthrough of data import, exploration, and visualization.